 - Queensland exploration and investment resource package is a comprehensive guide for potential explorers and investors.
 For a free copy, contact the Geological Survey of Queensland hotline.

-- Read our investing in Queensland mining guide for information on investment support, exploration opportunities and current tenders.
+- Read about investing in Queensland mining for information on investment support, exploration opportunities and current tenders.

 - Search for applications, grants or resource authorities in an area using our free public search services.

 - Use MinesOnlineMaps to view the location and boundaries of resource authorities.